Dental Cleanings Spokane Valley, WA

 For those who have more extensive or advanced gum and dental issues, the preventive care will be a little more intense.
 If you have had gum disease or serious tooth decay issues in the past, your preventive plan will involve much more thorough and intensive cleaning and you may need to have more than once a year cleanings and checks.
 Teeth cleaning alone may not be enough and other procedures may have to be ordered.

-Dr. Travis Coulter and Dr. Elizabeth Coulter offer many great preventive care services to their patients.
+Dr. Travis Coulter and our team offer many great preventive care services to their patients.
 Some of the most common ones are as follows:

 Antibiotic ProphylaxisProphylaxis means prevention of disease.
 For some patients with heart conditions antibiotics can reduce the risk of infection in the heart prior to certain dental treatments.
 For people with total joint replacements, antibiotics may be recommended to avoid infection at the joint.

-Dr. Travis Coulter and Dr. Elizabeth Coulter work closely with the American Heart Association (AHA) and the American Academy of Orthopedic Surgeons (AAOS) whose recommendations they follow.
+Dr. Travis Coulter and our team work closely with the American Heart Association (AHA) and the American Academy of Orthopedic Surgeons (AAOS) whose recommendations they follow.
 Each organization uses ongoing research and analysis and adjustments are made that reflect new information.

 For instance, antibiotics don't always prevent infection and adverse reactions to antibiotics can prove to be significant.
 Overuse of antibiotics can result in bacteria with greater resistance.
 Other daily activities relating to oral health care and maintenance occur far more frequently and can also introduce bacteria to the bloodstream.